-U Root squashing is now supported for epilogue and prologue scripts.
+Root squashing is now supported for epiloque and proloque scripts.

 Script environment

 The prologue and epilogue scripts can be very simple.
 On most systems, the script must declare the execution shell using the #!<SHELL> syntax (for example, "#!/bin/sh").
 In addition, the script may want to process context sensitive arguments passed by TORQUE to the script.